HT de Beer

 Although the BNF was important for the definition and development of ALGOL 60, the greatest importance of the BNF lie in its general applicability: the BNF could be used to define all ALGOL-like programming languages.
 After the publication of the ALGOL 60 report the syntax of almost all programming languages would be defined using the BNF.
 The ALGOL effort had supplied computer science with a notation to define programming languages.

 Another important contribution by the ALGOL effort was the introduction or popularisation of programming language concepts.
-Although IAL was just another algebraic programming language like other programming languages of that time, it introduced the compound statement: one or more statements enclosed by the begin and end keywords were treated as one single ``compound'' statement.
+Although IAL was just another algebraic programming language like other programming languages of that time, it introduced the compound statement: one or more statements enclosed by the begin and end keywords were treated as one single “compound” statement.

 The power of this compound statement became clear in the ALGOL 60 report: the compound statement was transformed into a special case of the block concept.
-A block consisted of a number of declarations followed by a number of statements enclosed by the begin and end keywords.
+A block consisted of a number of declarations followed by a number of statements and the whole was enclosed by the begin and end keywords.
 A compound statement was a block without declarations.
 Through these declarations a block got its own local scope known only inside the block.

 The block was the building block of ALGOL 60: every ALGOL 60 program was a block containing declarations and statements wherein blocks could occur.
 As said earlier, the procedure concept was simplified in ALGOL 60.
 It now consisted of a heading and a body.
 The body was a block.
 In the heading the name, a list of arguments, and declarations of the arguments could be specified.

 In the definition of the procedures of ALGOL 60 the distinction between call-by-name and call-by-value parameters was made.
 The call-by-value parameter is straightforward: the value of an argument was used as the value of the parameter in the body of the procedure.
 The call-by-name concept was different.
-Instead of assigning the value of the argument to the parameter in the body, the parameter in the body was substituted with the name of the argument.
+Instead of assigning the value of the argument to the parameter in the body, the parameter in the body was substituted with the text of the argument.

 The procedure concept in ALGOL 60 was also important because it made recursion possible.
 Although recursion was already known, ALGOL 60 popularised the concept.